SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Run CumulusCI from Github Actions
 =================================

+CumulusCI can be used to run continuous integration builds with GitHub Actions.

 In order to follow along, you should already have a repository that is hosted on GitHub and configured as a CumulusCI project.
 In other words, we're assuming your project already has a ``cumulusci.yml`` and that you are